 The city is worth its salt as South Africa’s Mother city.
 It lives and breathes the mountain and the sea: seas actually—the warm Indian Ocean and the cold Atlantic.
-Cape Town is where you walk out of your door and gaped at the mountain, hiking trail and freezing ocean.
+Cape Town is where you walk out of your door and see the gapping mountain, hiking trail and freezing ocean.
 The city’s beauty and many to-dos is why everyone runs into its embrace.

-There is something appealing about the Victoria and Alfred waterfront or the V&A as it is commonly known; it’s simply the other side of life.
+There is something appealing about the Victoria and Alfred waterfront; it’s simply the other side of life.
 With shopping, dining, entertainment and a host of leisure activities nonstop for 12 hours (9am—9pm), one can’t help but love this place.

 Long Street is the heart of nightlife in Cape Town.
 Stretching uphill from the city centre to the direction of Table Mountain, Long Street is where most backpackers ease off at night.
-There are bars, restaurants and clubs with very affordable drinks and ceaseless fun there, many housed in old colonial buildings.
-Live rock bands, African highlife music, rooftop parties, etc., are regular night features on Long Street.
-However, being security conscious is highly recommended on any visit to Long Street.
+There are bars, restaurants and clubs with cheap drinks and ceaseless fun there, many housed in old colonial buildings.
+Live rock bands, African highlife music, rooftop parties, etc., are regularly night features on Long Street.
+Being security conscious is highly recommended on any visit to Long Street though.

 Before I left, I also visited the Neighbourgoods Market at Old Biscuit Mill which I had my first ever taste of the Ostrich burger.
-I wasn’t lucky enough to be in town during the Cape Town International Jazz Festival but I think it’ll be good to attend the next one, if going by the report I heard about the festival which is nothing short of wonderful!
+I wasn’t lucky enough to be in town during the Cape Town International Jazz Festival but I think it’ll be good to attend the next one, the report I heard about the festival is wonderful.

 Should you need help on getting there, send us an email at [email protected].